Peter Bonfield (engineer)

 Peter William Bonfield OBE FREng is Vice Chancellor of the University of Westminster, UK.
-A materials engineer, he was elected President of IET in 2019.
+A materials engineer, he was President of the Institution of Engineering and Technology (IET) in 2019-2020.

 Early life

 Bonfield received a master's degree in polymer science from Loughborough University, in 1985.
 He completed his PhD in wind energy.

 Career

 Prior to joining the University of Westminster, Bonfield was CEO of BRE Group, UK.
 He joined BRE as a research scientist in 1992.
 Earlier on, he was a research officer at the University of Bath, UK.